 The elephant in the room is that of the learner bred in the age of AI.
 The phenomenon of cognitive-offloading, as described by Risko and Gilbert (2016), is a phenomenon in which the overreliance on technology technology leads to a reduction in cognition and critical thinking skills.
 This is worrisome, and this is similarly argued to worsen due to the reduced overreliance on text-generation large language models (Essien, Bukoye, O’Dea and Kremantzis, 2024).
 This over-reliance on LLMs could pollute the datasets with hallucinated data, data that could lead to pseudo-scientific conclusions.
 For example, discussion forums, as discussed above, could be populated by large language models, leading to inaccurate accounts of student opinions.

+Conclusion

+The business school, is highly problematised in the academic literature and is romanticized as an institution that assures career success, but contemporary studies have revealed that business schools need to evolve, and adapt, because their curriculum has been misaligned and has not yielded a fruitful return on investment.
+The myth of assured success post-graduation has been debunked by CEOs who did not hold an MBA, and institutional training has shown to streamline business school education into weeks, whilst alternate specializations e specialisations and disciplines have offered a far more discipline focused specialization.
+Digital transformation

 Reference List